 Take Care of Gut Health

-Your gut is a hormone balance epicenter, where you absorb nutrients from food and process hormones like estrogen.
+Your gut is a hormone balance epicenter, where you absorb nutrients from food and process hormones like estrogen16.
 An imbalanced gut microbiome (the collection of healthy microbes in your GI tract) can lead to hormone imbalance or worsen perimenopause symptoms.

 This is because, at least impart, the gut can contribute to inflammation that can impact implantation and can be part of autoimmune conditions that prevent a healthy pregnancy.
 This doesn’t mean it is your fault if you’ve experienced recurrent miscarriage or pregnancy loss.
 Instead, this is an invitation to examine this area of your life and take action.

 Including fiber (at least 25g a day) is essential for gut health.
 Think of foods like legumes, leafy greens, and nuts.
 These foods fuel your gut bacteria and help stabilize your blood sugar levels (also closely tied to hormones).
-Interestingly, a study on women and fiber during perimenopause found those who ate more experienced fewer depressive symptoms.
+Interestingly, a study19 on women and fiber during perimenopause found those who ate more experienced fewer depressive symptoms.

 Eliminating the use (as much as possible) or NSAIDs, alcohol, and other harmful practices to your gut microbes can go a long way in improving your gut health and hormones.